gslowikowski/platform-engineer-challenge/README.md

 Both steps can be executed sequentially in one run, but in such case concurrent processing benefits will be lost.

-### Source file processing and word counts data preaggragation.
+### Source file processing and word counts data preaggregation.

 Simplest call: